Tips and tricks Best practice guides, FAQ & more

 Cloud consultancy, Galvin Tech, has a quick guide available on how to determine your Salesforce Instance and your Salesforce Release Schedule.

-Salesforce is a complex application with seasonal releases and customizations for unique workflows used by business users.
+Salesforce is a complex application with unique workflows that are used by business users.

 Salesforce Cloud, for example, is essential for enabling Sales teams to get customers.
 It is, for many, a mission-critical application for generating revenue.
-If the stability of Salesforce Cloud is at risk, then the ability for the business to continue its operations is also at risk.
+If the stability of Salesforce Cloud is at risk, then the ability of the business to continue its operations is also put at risk.

 That’s why Salesforce is tested.
 Whenever a change is introduced, testers make sure that the change is not interfering with the continued stability of the application.
 This step is crucial because whenever a new feature is released, it can cause bugs to surface.
 Testing these releases ensures that the majority of bugs are found before they make it to a production environment.